go-mysql-org/go-mysql/README.md

 #### `timeout`

 Timeout is the maximum amount of time a dial will wait for a connect to complete.
+The time unit is specified in the argument value using golang's [ParseDuration](https://pkg.go.dev/time#ParseDuration) format.

 0 means no timeout.

 | Type      | Default   | Example                                     |
 | --------- | --------- | ------------------------------------------- |